saniya2727-1/SOC-Automation-Project/README.md

 - Sysmon – for detailed Windows event telemetry (processes, network, registry)
 - Shuffle SOAR – for building automated workflows in response to alerts
 - TheHive – for managing security incidents as cases
-- Elasticsearch - for storing and visualizing logs and alerts
-- Ubuntu – for deploying all SOC components in a lab environment